ccoenraets/salesforce1-app-tutorial/install-salesforce1-app.md

 ## Step 2: Emulating the Salesforce1 Mobile App

-If you don't have a supported device available, or to quickly test something during development, you can also simulate (emulate) the Salesforce1 app in your computer's browser:
+If you don't have a supported device available, or if you want to quickly test something during development, you can also emulate the Salesforce1 app in your computer's browser:

 1. Open a browser on your computer